Liquidity squeeze set to apply pressure on short-term bond yields

 "You can't force banks to lend," he said, pointing out that it will take time for policymakers to achieve their goal of forcing money out of the financial system into the real economy.

-The ECB tried to mitigate against a liquidity squeeze last month by terminating its weekly deposit tender to neutralise the effect of its crisis bond purchases, but the effects of this injection have already eased.
+The ECB tried to ease a potential liquidity squeeze last month by terminating its weekly deposit tender to neutralise the effect of its crisis bond purchases, but the effects of this injection have already faded.

-Excess liquidity closed at 128.8 billion euros on Monday, dropping from nearly 170 billion euros at the end of last month.
+Excess liquidity was last 125 billion euros, dropping from nearly 170 billion euros at the end of last month.

-The combination of a net drop in ECB one-week lending by 2 billion euros and the 21 billion euro LTRO repayment should alone push excess liquidity close to 100 billion on Wednesday.
+The combination of a net drop in ECB one-week lending by 2 billion euros and the 21 billion euro LTRO repayment should alone push excess liquidity near 100 billion euros on Wednesday.

 However, with the European Central Bank set to offer its first tranche of new targeted long-term loans in September, few strategists think this liquidity squeeze will become systemic.

-Elsewhere, longer-dated government bonds edged up slightly across the bloc on Tuesday amid light summer trading volumes.
+Elsewhere, longer-dated government bond yields edged up slightly across the single-currency bloc on Tuesday amid light summer trading volumes.